MaastrichtU-IDS/get-started-with-docker/README.md

-# Get started with Docker 🐳
+# Get started with Docker containers 🐳

 A workshop to get started with Docker in an hour 🕐 (hopefully).